 Despite work and life benefits, participants reported a number of limitations associated with their PR status including a residency requirement, limited job opportunities, and persistent language barriers.
 Moreover, the process of applying for permanent residency itself was difficult, with participants reporting that it was a long and expensive process, often consisting of confusing and inconsistent information, and requiring a plethora of qualifications (e.g., education requirements, language skills).

-A common perspective elicited from participants was that of obtaining PR through marriage to a Canadian citizen as the least risky pathway.
+A common theme discussed among participants was the option of obtaining PR through marriage to a Canadian citizen to bypass application hurdles.
 This sentiment was also a major topic of discussion during the focus group, where participants lightheartedly asked each other if they knew of any eligible men on the market.

 "You have to meet the residency requirement to get a Maple Leaf card\, you have to be here for five years, and live here for at least two years.
 So, I decided to stay here. [...]
 Here, I started from scratch, and also, [...]
 I came here with poor language skills, so it was difficult to find a job.
 Many jobs wouldn't hire me because of that.
 That's why I got into this industry based on my experience, right?"
-(Po1, PR)

-\Maple Leaf card refers to PR status

-"[I] just haven't found a way, a pathway to apply. [...]
+(P01, PR) "[I] just haven't found a way, a pathway to apply. [...]
 I actually asked an immigration consultant, but many consultants explained differently.
 Some say that you can apply for PR after working for a year and taking the IELTS\ exam.
 Some say it takes two years because many work permits are for two years.
 You can renew for another two years after the first two years, and then you can apply for PR.
 So, everyone says something different.
 Therefore, people like us who do not know much about these things do not know which one is true."
-(Po4, tourist visa)
+(P04, tourist visa)